codeinthehole/codeinthehole.hugo/content/code.md

 hidefromhome = true
 +++

+I am a software engineer.

 ## Open-source

-I occasionally write open-source software.
+I occasionally write open-source software - a selection of projects are listed below.
 See my [Github profile](https://github.com/codeinthehole) for a more exhaustive list.

 ### Oscar